 - A request to delete data or analytics was received in step 11.

 If the ADRF received a response from the NWDAF or DCCF in step 7 indicating data or analytics will be retrieved but retrieval is not initiated before an adequate fixed time has elapsed, the ADRF may autonomously delete the data or analytics.

+13. The ADRF sends response with operation execution result indication to the NWDAF or DCCF.